johngray-dev/draft-gray-plants-mtc-deploy-use-cases/draft-gray-plants-mtc-deploy-use-cases.md

 # Use cases

-## Verification of signatureless Merkle Tree Certificates
+## Verification of Signatureless Merkle Tree Certificates

 Merkle Tree Certificates which only contain the inclusion proof to a signed tree head can only be verified when it contains the landmark